yuduozhang/skedulr/README.md

 =======

 An online course schedule system with features of displaying, enrolling and dropping courses.
+It can detect time conflicts, and it also sets a maximum number of enrolment course.
 Desktop version is developed in Java Swing, and mobile version is in Android.
-It can detect time conflicts, and it also sets a maxium number of enrollment course.

 Screenshots: